• Skip to primary navigation

 Mashed potato topping:

-• 2 tablespoons vegan margarine alternatively use 2 tablespoon of hummus or 1 tablespoon white miso paste if your diet omits margarine.
+• 2 tablespoons margarine [alternatively use 2 tablespoons of hummus or 1 tablespoon of white miso paste if your diet omits margarine]

-• 6 tablespoons plant-based milk potato cooking liquid or vegan stock can be used instead.
-Use more milk or stock to achieve desired texture.
+• 6 tablespoons plant-based milk [potato cooking liquid or vegetable stock can be used instead.
+Use more milk or stock to achieve desired texture.]

 Optional topping: